algorandfoundation/algokit-cli/docs/features/localnet.md

 ### Named LocalNet Configuration Directory

-When running `algokit localnet start --name {name}`, AlgoKit stores configuration files in a specific folder on your system.
-The location of this folder depends on your operating system:
+When running `algokit localnet start --name {name}`, AlgoKit stores configuration files in a specific directory on your system.
+The location of this directory depends on your operating system:

 - **Windows**: We use the value of the `APPDATA` environment variable to determine the directory to store the configuration files.
 This is usually `C:\Users\USERNAME\AppData\Roaming`.
 - **Linux or Mac**: We use the value of the `XDG_CONFIG_HOME` environment variable to determine the directory to store the configuration files.
 If `XDG_CONFIG_HOME` is not set, the default location is `~/.config`.